-This post will show you how to create the whole folder structure without files in Windows.
-Replicating just the structure of a directory to another location, without any of the files that reside inside the directory or the sub-directories can be a very tedious & error-prone task.
-Although this is possible with Windows XCopy tool, you may not find it as flexible and as user friendly as Copywhiz.
+This post will show you how to create the whole folder structure without files in Windows since just replicating the directory structure to another location, can be a very tedious & error-prone task if done manually.

 Enhance your file-copy experience with Copywhiz as it let’s you to have more flexibility & more control over the file-copying process.
 Here is how Copywhiz makes file copying a breeze: